I Want to Help You Start Your Financial Journey

 Originally, I started blogging because I wanted to join a community of like-minded individuals and document my financial journey to paying off my student loans.
 Once I became part of this amazing community, I realized I wanted this blog to serve a greater purpose.

-My goal then became to reach out to fellow millennials who are caught up in a storm of student loans, expensive rent, not wanting to miss out on life, and figuring out how to balance it all.
+My goal then became to reach out to fellow 20-somethings who are caught up in a storm of student loans, expensive rent, not wanting to miss out on life, and figuring out how to balance it all.

 I want to motivate them to join me on my journey of obliterating my student loan debt.
 So many of my peers think it’s normal to mosey along, paying the minimum and watching the majority of their money go toward interest.

-What can you expect to see here?
+What can you expect to read about here?

 - The financial struggles I face (which many of you do, too)